 After three generations, and almost 100 years in business, Kirkaldy’s Testing Works now has a new mission.
 As a volunteer-run charity we open the unique, atmospheric workshop with its still-working Universal Testing Machine to our community, visitors, schools & colleges, engineers, artists – everyone who wants to discover and bring new life to this remarkable place, which changed the way we built our world

-In 2024 we are celebrating 150 years since the opening of the Testing & Experimenting Works at 99 Southwark Street.
-Today it runs on volunteer power — why not join us, and help us safeguard, share and celebrate this remarkable place for the next generation!
-Find out how
+It’s 150 years since the opening of the Testing & Experimenting Works at 99 Southwark Street, and today it runs entirely on volunteer power — why not join us?
+Help us safeguard, share and celebrate this remarkable place for the next generation!
+Find out how!

-You can also support the Testing Works by making a donation or buying our book Facts Not Opinions, 150 Years of Testing.
+You can also support the Testing Works by making a donation.